-So saving automatically was the first money lesson, but there has to come a point where you realise you're savings are doing nothing sat in a savings account.
+So saving automatically was the first money lesson, but there has to come to a point where you realise you’re savings are doing nothing sitting in a savings account.
 Learn to invest.
-There are several ways you can invest risk free.
-You're bank will offer ISA's and Bonds that will grow your money pot over the years that you leave it in there.
+There are several ways you can invest risk-free.
+Your bank will offer ISA’s and Bonds that will grow your money pot over the years that you leave it in there.
 The banks basically take your money and invest in themselves, eventually giving you back your full sum plus a percentage of the interest they have earnt.
-Obviously, if you're brave enough to dabble in stocks and shares yourself then do it.
-That's how people get rich overnight.
+Obviously, if you’re brave enough to dabble in stocks and shares yourself then do it.
+That’s how people get rich overnight.
 Having a substantial amount of money in a savings account is a lazy way to lose money.

 4. Credit Scores, and How to Improve Them

 Get a credit card.
 If you’re mentally stable enough.
 You need a good credit score to do basically anything now.
 And owning, using, and paying off a credit card is the quickest way to improve your credit score.
 This money lesson is a given.

 We’re bombarded with adverts on the TV, and it’s something we’ve heard our parents talk about all our lives.
 Unfortunately, your twenties is the time to tackle this.
 Before it’s too late.